forestdb/forestdb.org/models/categorical-counterfactuals.md

     #t)))
 ~~~

-This doesn't look right - we expect that the counterfactual statement ("if it weren't in category A, then the feature wouldn't be on") is #t with probability 1.
+This doesn't look right -- we expect that the counterfactual statement ("if it weren't in category A, then the feature wouldn't be on") is `true` with probability 1.

 For deterministic dependencies, we can achieve this by turning the dependent variable into a function: